-The project focused on the BLM Stornetta Public Lands and the anticipated inclusion of these lands into the California Coastal National Monument.
-This would be the first onshore land to be included in the National Monument, a designation that would enhance its preservation status and better highlight this unique and scenic portion of the coast to the public.
+The project focused on the Point Arena-Stornetta Public Lands and the anticipated inclusion of these lands into the California Coastal National Monument.
+Since the start of this project, the land has become the first onshore land to be included in the California Coastal National Monument, a designation that enhances its preservation status and better highlights this unique and scenic portion of the coast to the public.

 "We think the coast is a beautiful and peaceful place that should be preserved for everyone." -Students Protecting the Coast